laavanyebahl/SDC1-DetectLaneLines/writeup_Laav_Lane_Lines_Detection.md

 - Tweaked the values of kernel size, rho, theta, threshold, min_line_len, max_line_gap (Resultant lines were continous and long)
 ![alt text][image3]
 - Got an image with lanes drawn on it after calling Hough Transformation
-	-  First with normal draw lines
+	-  First with normal draw_lines
-	-  Then with improved draw lines (draw one single thick line from bottom till center after avg/ extrapolating to detect lane)
+	-  Then with draw_lines_improved (draw one single thick line from bottom till center after avg/ extrapolating to detect lane)
 		-  First segragate left lines and right lines (according to slope)
 		-  Used numpy.polyplot to find value which returns slope and intercept after fitting multiple lines
 		-  **P.S.** Tried two other methods to achive avg/ extrapolation (explained in improvements)